SPARQL-Environment/SPARQL-Environment/README.md

 #### Workspace

-The workspace is the center to panels of your screen.
-This area is subdivided into two sections: input and output.
+The workspace is the center two panels of your screen.
+This area is divided into two sections: input and output.

 ##### Input